luthraG/image-watermark/README.md

 //

 // If an invalid value is specified or in case no value
+// is specified then 'dia1' is treated as default align

+//
+// Options to specify the position of watermark text
+//
+var watermark = require('image-watermark');
+var options = {
+	'text' : 'sample watermark',
+	'position': 'South'
+};
+watermark.embedWatermark('\home\user\sample.jpg', options);

+// Various possble values of positions are:

+//
+// NorthWest
+// North
+// NorthEast
+// West
+// Center
+// East
+// SouthWest
+// South
+// SouthEast
+//

+// If an invalid value is specified or in case no value
-// is specified then 'dial1' is treated as default alignment
+// is specified then 'Center' is treated as default position

+//
+// Options to specify the font size / pointsize of watermark text
+//
+var watermark = require('image-watermark');
+var options = {
+	'text' : 'sample watermark',
+	'pointsize': 40
+};
+watermark.embedWatermark('\home\user\sample.jpg', options);

+// If an invalid value is specified or in case no value
+// is specified then font size is auto calculated

 ```

 #### embedWatermarkWithCb(source, [options], callback)
 API to embed watermark in given image/pdf with callback method.
 It takes three arguments :
 1. path of the image and
 2. options object.
 This argument is optional
 3. The callback method